prince-musonda/Alien-Invasions/README.md

 The classic Alien Invasions video game written in python using the pygame library

 #Requirements
--the latest vision of python 3
+1.The latest vision of python 3
--the pygame libray
+2.The pygame libray

 #Game description
--In Alien Invasion, the player controls a rocket ship that appears at the bottom center of the screen.
+....In Alien Invasion, the player controls a rocket ship that appears at the bottom center of the screen.
 The player can move the ship right and left using the arrow keys and shoot bullets using the spacebar.
 When the game begins, a fleet of aliens fills the sky